R/place: 2022 experiment

-On 28 March 2022, a reboot of Place was announced.
-It began on 1 April 2022, and lasted for four days, including two expansions of the canvas to allow for more space.
+On 28 March 2022, a reboot of r/place was announced.
+It began on 1 April 2022, and lasted for three and a half days, including two expansions of the canvas to allow for more space.
 The color palette was also expanded on the second and third days.
 Unlike in 2017, individual subreddits immediately began to coordinate in designing pixel art, and large communities were formed on Discord and Twitch in attempts to expand existing art, replace defaced pixels, and superimpose new images over existing ones.
-By 3 April, nearly 72 million pixels were placed by over 6 million users, at a pace of more than 2.5 million pixels placed per hour.
-There was also sixfold increase in the number of users on Reddit between the two experiments, including a 4.5-fold increase in pixels being placed.
-On the final day, before the 2022 Place event ended, users became restricted to placing only white pixels.
-The entire canvas was gradually filled with white space, returning it to its original blank state.
+By the end of the five-day experiment, 160 million pixel changes were operated by over 10.5 million users, at an average pace of about 2 million pixels placed per hour.
+Of these pixel changes, about 26 million were redundant (same color as previously on the same pixel, but by a different user).
+During the final few hours before the 2022 Place event ended, Reddit restricted users to placing only white pixels.
+The entire canvas was gradually filled with white space, making it end up looking the same way it began, entirely white.

 References to popular culture, Internet memes and politics were commonly visible.
-Fandom communities participated by creating illustrations that were representative of their respective subcultures.
-Similar to 2017, much of the artwork was nationalistic.
-This included support for Ukraine in the ongoing Russo-Ukrainian War, where Ukrainian president Volodymyr Zelenskyy was depicted with sunglasses.
+Fandom communities participated by creating representative illustrations of their respective subcultures.
+Similar to 2017, much of the artwork was country flags.
+This included support for Ukraine in the Russian invasion of Ukraine, where Ukrainian president Volodymyr Zelenskyy was depicted with sunglasses, and the community that drew the Canadian flag struggled to properly draw the flag's maple leaf.